Marinated Grilled Flank Steak

 Instructions, you need 2+ days for this prep

 At least two days before grilled, prepare your flank steak for marinating.
 Fork the lean cut of beef on both sides on a sheet pan.
-Now add your accent and garlic salt to both sides, don’t be afraid of adding these ingredients because it helps to tenderize the beef.
-Now add some kitchen bouquet and brush the kitchen bouquet into the beef.
+Now dust with Accent, garlic and celery salt to both sides, don’t be afraid of adding these ingredients because it helps to tenderize the beef.
+Now add some Kitchen Bouquet and brush into the beef.

 Once coated with the salty goodness, wrap the sheet pan with plastic wrap to seal in all that goodness, place in the refrigerator.